Battista Sforza: Biography

 Battista and her cousin Ippolita Maria received a humanist education and the former was fluent in Greek and Latin, giving her first Latin public speech at the age of four.
 She was said to be very skilled in Latin rhetoric and even gave an oration before Pope Pius II.
 The poet Giovanni Santi described Battista as "a maiden with every grace and virtue rare endowed".

-Her uncle Francesco Sforza arranged for her marriage to Federico da Montefeltro, Duke of Urbino, who was twenty-four years older than her.
-The wedding took place on 8 February 1460, when Battista was fourteen years old.
+Her uncle Francesco Sforza arranged for her marriage to Federico da Montefeltro, Duke of Urbino, who was 24 years older than she was.
+The wedding took place on 8 February 1460, when Battista was 14 years old.
 Their marriage was a happy one and they were described by a contemporary, Baldi, as "two souls in one body".
 Federico called Battista "the delight of both my public and my private hours."
 Moreover, he spoke with her about political issues and she accompanied him to almost all official events outside of Urbino.
 She acted as regent during her husband's absences from Urbino.

 Carrying on the Sforza family's tradition of humanist education for women, she educated her daughters similarly to the education she had received from her aunt Bianca Maria.
 Similarly, Battista's granddaughter Vittoria Colonna, daughter of Agnese, was a famous poet.

 After giving birth to six daughters, Battista gave birth to their first son and heir Guidobaldo da Montefeltro on 24 January 1472.
 However, three months after the birth of their son, Battista, having never fully recovered from her last pregnancy and labour, fell ill and died in July 1472.